tg970/PERN-Advanced-Starter/README.md

   $ git clone https://github.com/*YOUR-USERNAME-HERE*/PERN-Advanced-Starter.git

-> Why fork?
-This way you can make your own changes, save them to github, and even share them with the main fork :)
+> **Why fork?** That way you can make your own changes, save them to github, and even share them with the main fork.

 Hop into the project directory and install the dependencies: